 Charles Blair, DDS and John McGill, MBA, CPA, JD

-Dr. Blair is a nationally known practice-profitability consultant and a member of the American Academy of Dental Practice Administration.
-Mr. McGill is a tax attorney, CPA, and MBA, and is the editor of the Blair/McGill Advisory, a monthly newsletter helping dentists to maximize profitability, slash taxes, and protect assets.
-The newsletter ($199 a year) and consulting information are available from Blair/McGill and Company, 2810 Coliseum Centre Drive, Suite 360, Charlotte, NC 28217, call (704) 424-9780 or visit the Web site at www.bmhgroup.com.
+Dr. Blair is a nationally-known consultant and lecturer.
+McGill is a tax attorney and MBA.
+They are the editors of the Blair/McGill Advisory, a monthly newsletter helping dentists to maximize profitability, slash taxes and protect assets.
+The newsletter ($130 a year) and consulting information are available from Blair/McGill and Company 4601 CharlottePark Drive, Suite 230, Charlotte, NC 28217, phone (704) 523-5882.